-- a) Denial of request to remove inaccurate and misleading information from applicant file (excludes the contents of a performance appraisal and written disciplinary action) - b) Items covered in the University's AA/EEO statement which promote inclusion and diversity, but not within the definition of unlawful discrimination, harassment, or retaliation as contained in NCGS 126-34.02 (b) (1) and (2)
+b) Items covered in the University's AA/EEO statement which promote inclusion and diversity, but not within the definition of unlawful discrimination, harassment, or retaliation as contained in NCGS 126-34.02 (b) (1) and (2) Denial of National Guard preference as provided for by law.
+3) Applicant for University employment a) Denial of request to remove inaccurate and misleading information from applicant file (excludes the contents of a performance appraisal and written disciplinary action) (initial hire, promotion, or reemployment) b) Items covered in the University's AA/EEO statement which promote inclusion and diversity, but not within the definition of unlawful discrimination, harassment, or retaliation as contained in NCGS 126-34.02 (b) (1) and (2) c) Denial of National Guard preference as provided for by law.

-The following issues must first be grieved through the internal University process.
+The following issues must first be grieved through the formal internal University process.
 If the Grievant is not satisfied with the Final University Decision, the Grievant may appeal to the Office of Administrative Hearings.